 SystemEvents table.

-and the Oracle PDIT blog,
+| AUDITING | As already mentioned in developer's guide and the Oracle PDIT blog,

 one can also add methods within same implementation to include